Shared Responsibility

 Users are responsible for the following:

-• Data Modeling: Users must design and implement their data models using Neo4j’s graph data model.
+• Data Modeling: Users must understand Neo4j’s graph data model and model their data accordingly.

 • Application Development: Users are responsible for developing applications that interact with the Neo4j database.